Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Acknowledgements

-This research is supported by the following grants to PI Anumanchipalli --- NSF award 2106928, BAIR Commons-Meta AI Research, the Rose Hills Innovator Program, UC Noyce Initiative at UC Berkeley, and Google Research Scholar Award.
+This research is supported by the following grants to PI Anumanchipalli --- NSF award 2106928, BAIR Commons-Meta AI Research, the Rose Hills Innovator Program, UC Noyce Initiative at UC Berkeley, and Google Research Scholar, JP Morgan AI research Award.
 Special thanks to Shang-Wen (Daniel) Li and Abdelrahman Mohamed for valuable discussions and advice.